krigjo25/Databases/HospitalManagementSystem/readme.md

     CALL secondFloor('roomName', 10000.00)
     CALL thirdFloor('roomName', 10000.00)

+**Views**

+    Rooms.sql                                                                                   #   An overview of all rooms which is available in the Hospital

 **Triggers**

 **Events**

 ##  Testing

-    Test Performed in this SQL Project
+**Test Performed in this SQL Project**

     - Manually entered values

 ***SQL Testing***

+The database has been manually tested

 ##  Python